solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 ...
 ```

-With sidecar proxy running to your pod, you immediately gain access to many metrics provided by Envoy and Istio agent.
-You know what level of Istio agent you are using, how many total pushes, active connections, total scrapes, along with number of total 200 requests, errors, request retries etc.
+With sidecar proxy running next to your pod, you immediately gain access to many metrics provided by Envoy and Istio agent.
+You can observe what level of Istio agent you are using, how many total pushes, active connections, total scrapes, along with number of total 200 requests, errors, request retries etc.

 TBD: Should we add a section to configure TLS for the app scraping when merging is turned off?
 https://github.com/istio/istio/issues/27940#issuecomment-759305377